HEALTH CONCERNS

 Medication

-Certain medications—both prescription and over the counter—are known to cause brain fog as a side effect.
+Certain medications—both prescription and over-the-counter—are known to cause brain fog as a side effect.
 Though your head feeling cloudy while taking medication may be made out to seem normal and expected, it’s not.
 At Parsley Health , we believe in lifestyle interventions that solve your underlying issues before turning to medication.
 But if medication is necessary, your doctor can help you determine if your medication is compromising your brain health and work with you to find the right remedy—whether that’s changing medications or lowering your dosage.

 Depression and anxiety